tersesystems/ocaps/site/src/main/paradox/guide/confinement.md

 Managing capabilities in the context of an architecture can be complex.

-Design patterns of capability patterns can be hard to manage.
-One way to package capabilities is to use *composition*, but it may also make sense to organize capabilities in a tree structure connected to resources.

-> [I]f your abstraction requires 15 distinct capabilities to get its job done, does its constructor take a flat list of 15 objects?
-What an unwieldy, annoying constructor!
-Instead, a better approach is to logically group these capabilities into separate objects, and maybe even use contextual storage like parents and children to make fetching them easier. -- [Objects as Secure Capabilities, Joe Duffy](http://joeduffyblog.com/2015/11/10/objects-as-secure-capabilities/)

 One issue is that managing capabilities can mean limiting scope and access to an object reference, but many architectures assume a context in which all object references are publically accessible -- for example, events may be sent across an event bus, or through a streaming model.
 And because data structures inherently involve object references, there's the question of how to keep capabilities safe and isolated.

 We touched on this a little bit in the `Access` class which uses access modifiers and a companion object to construct capabilities which cannot be accessed directly.
 Unfortunately, in Scala, [access modifiers and qualifiers only apply to enclosing scope](http://www.jesperdj.com/2016/01/08/scala-access-modifiers-and-qualifiers-in-detail/), so there is no way to qualify private access to things outside that scope.
 However, there is a way to protect capabilities to produce this effect -- through the use of `Brand`.